MicrosoftDocs/xamarin-docs/docs/android/deploy-test/publishing/publishing-to-google-play/index.md

 1. Confirm verification by e-mail.
 1. After the account has been created, it is possible to publish applications using Google Play.

-Google Play does not support all countries in the world.
-The most up-to-date lists of countries can be found in the following links:
+Google Play does not support all countries/regions in the world.
+The most up-to-date lists of countries/regions can be found in the following links:

-1. [Supported Locations for Developer &amp; Merchant Registration](https://support.google.com/googleplay/android-developer/bin/answer.py?hl=en&amp;answer=150324) &ndash; This is a list of all countries where developers may register as merchants and sell paid applications.
+1. [Supported Locations for Developer &amp; Merchant Registration](https://support.google.com/googleplay/android-developer/bin/answer.py?hl=en&amp;answer=150324) &ndash; This is a list of all countries/regions where developers may register as merchants and sell paid applications.

-1. [Supported Locations for distribution to Google Play users](https://support.google.com/googleplay/android-developer/bin/answer.py?hl=en&amp;answer=138294) &ndash; This is a list of all countries where applications may be distributed.
+1. [Supported Locations for distribution to Google Play users](https://support.google.com/googleplay/android-developer/bin/answer.py?hl=en&amp;answer=138294) &ndash; This is a list of all countries/regions where applications may be distributed.

 ### Preparing Promotional Assets